 Finding your last bite threshold is about finding where fullness and satisfaction meet, or at least closely meet, within a few bites.

-For example, you might feel comfortably full, and the food you’re eating starts to taste neutral (around a seven on the fullness scale), but you’d like to finish off the meal with something sweet.
+For example, you might feel comfortably full, and the food you’re eating starts to taste neutral (around a seven on the fullness spectrum), but you’d like to finish off the meal with something sweet.
 So, you grab some cookies have a few bites, check in, and ask yourself, “Are you satisfied now?”

 Sure, you might be approaching overfull, but it’s still important to ask, “Are you satisfied” and if you’re not, reflect on why.
 Maybe you do need more food?
 Maybe the eating environment was chaotic, and you weren’t able to notice what you were eating or if you even liked it (totally normal in our busy lives).